Heartburn, GE Reflux (GERD), and Acid Blocker Drugs by Jeffrey Dach MD

 Eradicate the Helicobacter Pylori

-Secondly, there may be a co-existing bacterial infection in the stomach called H. Pylori detected with a simple blood test.
+Secondly, there may be a co-existing bacterial infection in the stomach called H. Pylori detected with a “breath test” and there is also also a blood test and a stool test.
 Eradiction of the the H Pylori infection with antibiotics is an important step to ending the heartburn/reflux and getting off the PPI Merry Go Round.
 Thirdly, lifestyle and dietary modifications described below by Dr Hyman are essential to ending the heartburn.
 Avoid spicy foods, eat smaller meals, do not lie down after meals, stay standing or sitting up for three hours after a meal.

 Left Image: H. Pylori bacteria (red arrow) imbedded in stomach lining.
 Courtesy of wikimedia commons.